rhthsa/openshift-demo/openshift-service-mesh.md

   curl $FRONTEND_ISTIO_ROUTE/
   ```

-## A/B with Istio Virtual Service
+### A/B with Istio Virtual Service
-- A/B testing by investigating User-Agent header with [Virtual Service](manifests/frontend-virtual-service-with-header.yaml), Replace SUBDOMAIN with cluster's sub-domain.
+- A/B testing by investigating User-Agent header with [Virtual Service](manifests/frontend-virtual-service-with-header.yaml), Replace DOMAIN with cluster's sub-domain.
   - If HTTP header User-Agent contains text Firewall, request will be routed to frontend v2

   ```yaml